Technical Information Manager

 Firefighter, SWAT officer, and lead trainer

-Steve Crandall has been involved in the rescue world for more than two decades.
-Starting as a member of a wilderness-based search and rescue team in the 1980s, he responded to numerous call-outs and attended many trainings in rope rescue, swift water rescue, dive rescue, backcountry search procedures, helicopter operations, etc. Steve currently serves as a Captain on the SLCFD Heavy Rescue Team.
-During his fire service career, he has served as a firefighter, paramedic, tactical/SWAT medic, and recruit school trainer/instructor.
-He is a rescue specialist, heavy rigger, rescue squad officer and FEMA-certified safety officer with the Utah Task Force One FEMA/Urban Search and Rescue team and serves on the Rescue Working Group Advisory Committee.
+Steve Crandall has been involved in the rescue world for almost three decades.
+Starting as a member of a wilderness-based search and rescue team in the 1980s, he responded to numerous call-outs and attended many trainings in rope rescue, swift water rescue, dive rescue, backcountry search procedures, helicopter operations, etc. Steve currently serves as a Captain for a fire department-based Heavy Rescue Team.
+During his professional fire service career, he has served as a firefighter, paramedic, tactical medic, department training captain, and FEMA/USAR Rescue Manager.